bingcicle/bingcicle.github.io/src/md/zero-knowledge.md

 In the recent months, I've been diving into ZK and cryptography.
 I will be using this space to write personal notes on protocols and algorithms I learn about, as a way to reinforce my own knowledge.

+This will serve as my introductory post.

 ## What is a Zero Knowledge proof?

 Simply put, it is a receipt that proves that you (prover) know a certain statement, and this receipt is usually given to another person (verifier) to accept or reject.

-Different people use different examples to illustrate this, but I personally found [@cryptographor](https://twitter.com/cryptograthor)'s example the best: the color blindness test.
+Different people use different examples to illustrate this, but I personally found [@cryptographor](https://twitter.com/cryptograthor)'s example the best: [the color blindness test](https://youtu.be/rkFrGz-JGzo?t=163).

 ## Color blindness test